 What does MenEngage Alliance need to do better?

-Read what feminists, women’s rights, LGBTIQA+ rights, and gender justice activists had to say about MenEngage Alliance at an Accountability Dialogue session in New York in March 2018.
-The ‘On The Spot’ report includes 17 recommendations for MenEngage Alliance, our members, and anyone working in the field of men and masculinities.
+Read what feminists, women’s rights, LGBTIQ rights, and gender justice activists had to say about MenEngage Alliance at an Accountability Dialogue session in New York in March 2018.
+The ‘On The Spot’ report includes 17 recommendations for MenEngage Alliance, our members, and anyone working in the area of ‘men and masculinities’.

 The Critical Dialogue on Engaging Men and Boys in Gender Justice Summary Report captures global experiences, concerns, lessons learned and recommendations from individuals working on women’s rights and empowerment, and those working to engage men and boys.